 How the Scandal Arose – The Whistleblower Complaint

 At the center of the controversy is a whistleblower report filed by an anonymous member of the US Intelligence community, detailing concerns about Trump’s behavior.
-In mid-September, both the Washington Post and the troubling promise” exchanged between Trump and Ukrainian President Volodymyr Zelensky.
+In mid-September, both the Washington Post and the Wall Street Journal reported that the whistleblower’s concerns centered on a “troubling promise” exchanged between Trump and Ukrainian President Volodymyr Zelensky.
 The Trump Administration eventually confirmed that a phone call between Trump and Zelensky triggered the report.

 Prior to the revelations about Trump’s contact with Zelensky, Pelosi had consistently refused to sanction the impeachment process called for by many of her fellow Democrats.